ashmckenzie/infrastructure-coders-november-2012/slides/all.md

 # The company #

 * Wholly owned subsidiary of the Qantas Group
-* Australian focused travel site
+* Australian focused travel site, for travellers
-* Provide accomodation booking and inspirational content
+* Provides accomodation booking and inspirational content
 * Emphasis on strong visuals and ease of use

 ![Hooroo](hooroo.png)